Titanic: Role of SS Californian

-Testimony before the British inquiry revealed that at 10:10 pm, Californian observed the lights of a ship to the south; it was later agreed between Captain Stanley Lord and Third Officer C.V.
-Groves (who had relieved Lord of duty at 11:10 pm) that this was a passenger liner.
+Testimony before the British inquiry revealed that at 10:10 pm, Californian observed the lights of a ship to the south; it was later agreed between Captain Stanley Lord and Third Officer Charles V. Groves (who had relieved Lord of duty at 11:10 pm) that this was a passenger liner.
 At 11:50 pm, the officer watched that ship's lights flash out, as if shutting down or turning sharply, and noted that the port light was visible.
 Morse light signals to the ship, upon Lord's order, were made between 11:30 pm and 1:00 am, but were not acknowledged.
 If Titanic was as far from the Californian as Lord claimed Morse signals would not have been visible.
 A reasonable and prudent course of action would have been to awaken the wireless operator and to instruct him to attempt to contact Titanic by that method.
 Had Lord done so, it is possible he could have reached Titanic in time to save additional lives.

 Captain Lord had gone to the chart room at 11:00 pm.
 Second Officer Herbert Stone, now on duty, notified Lord at 1:10 am that the ship had fired five rockets.
 Lord wanted to know if they were company signals, that is, coloured flares used for identification.
 Stone said that he did not know and that the rockets were all white.
 Captain Lord instructed the crew to continue to signal the other vessel with the Morse lamp, and went back to sleep.
 Three more rockets were observed at 1:50 am and Stone noted that the ship looked strange in the water, as if the ship were listing.
 At 2:15 am, Lord was notified that the ship could no longer be seen.
 Lord asked again if the lights had had any colours in them, and he was informed that they were all white.

 Californian eventually responded.
-At around 5:30 am, Chief Officer George Stewart awakened wireless operator Cyril Furmstone Evans, informed him that rockets had been seen during the night, and asked that he try to communicate with any ship.
+At around 5:30 am, Chief Officer George Stewart awakened wireless operator Evans, informed him that rockets had been seen during the night, and asked that he try to communicate with any ship.
 He got news of Titanics loss, Captain Lord was notified, and the ship set out to render assistance, arriving well after Carpathia had already picked up all the survivors.

 The inquiries found that the ship seen by Californian was in fact Titanic and that it would have been possible for Californian to aid rescue; therefore, Captain Lord had acted improperly in failing to do so.
 (Note: Lord protested his innocence to the end of his life, and many researchers have asserted that the known positions of Titanic and Californian make it impossible that the former was the infamous "mystery ship", a topic which has "generated ... millions of words and ... hours of heated debates" and continues to do so.)